dgraph-io/svelte-urql-example/README.md

 # Book review app

-This app was made for the blog, in which we learn "How to build a book review app with Svelte, urql and Slash GraphQL".
+This app was made for [this blog post](https://dgraph.io/blog/post/build-a-svelte-urql-app-with-slash-graphql/), in which we learn "How to build a book review app with Svelte, urql and Slash GraphQL".

+The blog post teaches you how to build a GraphQL app with:

+* [urql](https://formidable.com/open-source/urql/): a lightweight GraphQL client from [Formidable Labs](https://formidable.com/);
+* [Svelte](https://svelte.dev/): a radical new javascript framework for building user interfaces; and
+* [Slash GraphQL](https://dgraph.io/slash-graphql): Dgraph’s managed GraphQL backend service.

+Slash GraphQL lets you build GraphQL apps without worrying about deployments or translating to GraphQL from other storage domains - it’s just GraphQL, start to finish.

+Clone the repo with.

 ```bash
 git clone https://github.com/dgraph-io/svelte-urql-example.git